Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Generalized Hodge theory: Overview

-Similarly, we state the resulting cohomological formulations for the associated boundary-value problems, laying the groundwork for the upcoming geometric applications.

-Note that because the systems in the diagram \eqref{eq:elliptic_pre_complex_diagram_intro} mix boundary and interior sections, there is no longer a distinction between prescribed data on $M$ and on $\dM$, unlike in the statements of the prototypical \thmref{thm:DDintroPro} and \thmref{thm:NNintroPro}.
-Instead, data is prescribed directly on the primary systems $\bD_{\alpha}$, while the homogeneous conditions on $\fbD_{\alpha-1}^*$ and the boundary systems serve as supplementary constraints ensuring solvability and uniqueness: \begin{theorem}[Neumann cohomological formulation -- General setting] Let $(\bD_{\bullet})$ be an elliptic pre-complex based on Neumann conditions.
+Similarly, we state the resulting cohomological formulations for the associated boundary-value problems.
+In the statements, note that since the systems in the diagram \eqref{eq:elliptic_pre_complex_diagram_intro} mix boundary and interior sections, there is no longer a distinction between data prescribed on $M$ and data prescribed on $\dM$, unlike in the statements of the prototypical \thmref{thm:DDintroPro} and \thmref{thm:NNintroPro}.
+Instead, data are prescribed directly on the primary systems $\bD_{\alpha}$, while the homogeneous conditions on $\fbD_{\alpha-1}^*$ and the boundary systems serve as supplementary constraints enabling solvability and uniqueness: \begin{theorem}[Neumann cohomological formulation -- General setting] Let $(\bD_{\bullet})$ be an elliptic pre-complex based on Neumann conditions.
 Given $\Theta \in \Gamma(\bbF_{\alpha+1};\bbG_{\alpha+1})$, the boundary-value problem